The best sunsets (and sunrises) in Vietnam are waiting for you…

 Make your photos more interesting by including something in the foreground to engage the viewer.
 Again, this offers scale and context, as well as an insight into the environment you’re shooting in.

-3) Wait for sunset
+3) Wait for sunset or sunrise

 The Halong Bay landscape reaches its optimum as the sun slowly descends onto the far horizon, creating some unforgettable light between its rugged limestone islands.
 You’ll kick yourself if you don’t capture this, just remember to use landscape rather than portrait settings and don’t forget to get the ratio between sky and water correct.